 At Capsicum, we routinely engage in the following steps for a case involving digital video to ensure it is forensically sound:

 Retrieval: The video retrieval operation can be a delicate one, particularly if a case revolves around overwritten or otherwise damaged media.
 As with any evidence, digital evidence is vulnerable to “contamination” during the retrieval process.
-With digital evidence, in most situations, digital-forensic-imaging-and-digital-forensic-clone-and-how-they-can-affect-your-legal-case/">a forensic investigator will “image” the data, allowing the examiner to analyze a perfect copy rather than risk adulterating the original media.
+With digital evidence, in most situations, a forensic investigator will “image” the data, allowing the examiner to analyze a perfect copy rather than risk adulterating the original media.
 In addition to retrieving the entire data set, a forensics team must record the make and model of a recording device, which assists in subsequent authentication and analysis.
 The team must also have the capability to host and reproduce the data, which has the potential to be vast.

 Data culling and auditing: Due to the ubiquity of information recorded on digital devices including cell phones and cameras, many cases involve large amounts of data, much of which may not be required.
 These excess files will need to be accurately distilled to the relevant portions identified by the court or parties in a dispute.